charlesyifanli/algorithm/leetcode/README.md

 # Introduction👋
-✨✨ Algorithm practice primarily revolves around Python programming,<br> ✨✨ while other languages serve as a secondary interest.<br>
+✨✨ Algorithm practice primarily revolves around Python programming, while other languages serve as a secondary interest.<br>
 ✨✨ References are all in directory called materials.<br>
-🌱 🌱 Good luck to you all!
+✨✨ Good luck to you all!

 ## 👇👇The following is directory structure